eeshanbot/itp-articuno/README.md

 ### Dependencies

-- Python3 for downloading ITP files from the WHOI FTP server
-- MATLAB for data exploration and analysis.
-I am working on translating the MATLAB infrastructure to Python (if you would like to contribute, hit me up).
+- Bash (really just wget)
+- MATLAB for data indexing

 ### How to Use

-1. Run Python/Bash scripts in `itp-file-downloader`.
-This will create a local copy of all the ITP data.
-The WHOI server stores this as `.zip` files, so if you want to update your local copy with only the new data, you cannot delete your local `.zip` files.
+1. Run Bash scripts in `itp-file-downloader`.
+This will create a local copy of all the ITP data in `itp-data` while only downloading files that have changed since the last download.
+It is recommended that you do not delete your zip files if you want to consistently update your local ITP database.
+2. Run `itp_unzip.sh` in `itp-file-downloader`.
+This automatically unzips new downloads and takes care of the `39_1` file name.
-2. Run MATLAB scripts in `matlab-indexer`.
-This will create two `.mat` files that serve as searchable indexed libraries.
+3. Run MATLAB scripts in `matlab-indexer`: `index_itp_data` and `index_itp_rawlocs`.
+These will create two `.mat` files that serve as searchable indexed libraries.
 You can easily load these `.mat` files into any script where you would like to use the ITP data, filter for the profiles of interest, and then only load those into memory.

-I will continue to update this repository as I clean up and standardize my tools for working with ITP data.
+I will continue to update this repository as I scale up and standardize my tools for working with ITP data.

+### DEMO

+1. Please see `matlab-reader/demo-ts-diagram` for an example of how to use the indexed dataset and helper functions.
+Note: the demo makes use of the [gsw toolbox](https://github.com/TEOS-10/GSW-Matlab).

 ### Notice